YimingRen111/Low-Light-Enhancement-for-Surgical-Videos/BasicSR/docs/Metrics.md

 ### Using LPIPS inside LighTDiff

 LighTDiff reuses BasicSR's metric registry, so the exact same ``metrics`` block from above can be added to your LightDiff YAML configuration.
+If you want to reuse the LPIPS instance that LightDiff creates during model initialization, set ``type: calculate_lpips_lol`` (the wrapper simply forwards to ``calculate_lpips`` with the cached model).
 When running the LightDiff entry points on Windows PowerShell, make sure both repositories are on ``PYTHONPATH`` before launching either ``train.py`` or ``test.py``:

 ```powershell